naamons/HyundaiN-TuningLib/README.md

 - **Editor:** [TunerPro RT](http://www.tunerpro.net/) (for editing XDF/XML definitions and BIN files)
 - **Flashing Software:** BitBox or any compatible device/software that supports `.BIN` format and checksum correction for SIM2K ECUs
-- **Data Logging Software:** VehiCAL is the best option as it allows RAM virable logging
+- **Data Logging Software:** VehiCAL is the best option as it allows RAM variable logging

 ## Platform Details